Siamian/Studies-projects/System measuring the reaction time/Readme.md

 it measured the average, smallest, highest reaction time value and quantity mistakes made during the test.

-Project developed by Damian Śnieguła, Marcin Szołtysek for Silesian University of Technology in Gliwice, Poland.
+Project developed by Damian Śnieguła and Marcin Szołtysek for Silesian University of Technology in Gliwice, Poland.

 # Software development
 To develop firmware for this project following tools were used: